Over-Shoot and Ask Questions Later

 There are two basic energy systems to fuel the body.
-There is the aerobic system that uses oxygen to create fuel with a mix of fat and sugar or the anaerobic system that doesn’t require oxygen and taps into available sugar.
+There is the aerobic system that uses oxygen to create fuel with a mix of fat and sugar or the anaerobic system that doesn’t require oxygen and only taps into available sugar.
 The aerobic system is the endurance system.
-It is a long and slow process to create useable fuel, but the energy stores are virtually limitless and intensity level can last for hours.
+It is a long and slow process to create usable fuel, but the energy stores are virtually limitless and intensity level can last for hours.
 The anaerobic system is quick to react and is primarily used for short efforts or high intense efforts where the quick metabolic process can provide the energy needed in the acute time frame which is often just 3 or 4 minutes, but can more or less last up to about an hour.

 Over the last 30 years of coaching, we have come to believe that people use the intensity of their breathing to gauge their RPE, or Rate of Perceived Exertion.
 The heavier you are breathing, the harder you think you are working.
 This is a very reliable way of managing your intensity.
 As a Runners World article hints at, a number of studies have concluded that athletes using their RPE can very closely estimate their Lactate Threshold, about 10K pace intensity, as accurately as a lactate blood test.